masoumian/masoumian.github.io/_pages/about.md

   image_circular: false # crops the image to make it circular
   more_info: >
     <p>Email: amasoumi@ualberta.ca</p>
-    <p>Office: 1-24 Athabasca Hall, CS Department, University of Alberta, Edmonton, Canada</p>
+ #   <p>Office: UCOMM Building, CS Center, University of Alberta, Edmonton, Canada</p>
-    <p>T6G 2E8</p>
+ #   <p>T6G 2E8</p>

 news: false # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

 Hi!
-I'm Alireza, a second-year master's student in computing science at the University of Alberta, working under the supervision of [James Wright](https://jrwright.info/).
-I obtained my bachelor's in Electrical Engineering and Mathematics (minor degree) from Sharif University of Technology in Iran.
+I'm Alireza, a research assistant at the University of Alberta, working under the supervision of [Csaba Szepesvári](https://sites.ualberta.ca/~szepesva/).
+I obtained my MSc's in computing science supervised by [James Wright](https://jrwright.info/) at University of Alberta.
+I completed my Bachelor's degree in Electrical Engineering with a minor in Mathematics at Sharif University of Technology in Iran.

-I am interested in sequential decision-making under uncertainty and (preferably!) by multiple agents.
-This implies working in the intersection of Game Theory, RL theory, and Online Learning.
+I am interested in the theory of sequential decision-making under uncertainty and (preferably!) in multi-agent settings.
+This implies working in the intersection of RL theory, Game Theory, and Online Learning.
 Learning in Games and Multi Agent Reinforcement Learning (MARL) are close keywords.
 I'm also a fan of Mechanism Design, and Statistical Learning.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.